BlackDemon1000/Mai-Cup-2023/README.md

 # Mai-Cup-2023
-Repo for a School projekt
+Repo for a school project

-Discription following soon!
+Description following soon!